Hong Kong leader criticizes “double standards” over protests

-HONG KONG (AP) — Hong Kong’s leader on Tuesday criticized the “double standards” of foreign governments over national security, pointing to the current unrest in the United States as an example of how attitudes differed between issues at home and abroad.
+HONG KONG (AP) — Hong Kong’s leader on Tuesday criticized the “double standards” of foreign governments over national security, pointing to the current unrest in the United States as an example of how attitudes differ when protests hit home.

-“We have recently seen these kind of double standards most clearly, with the riots in the United States,” Chief Executive Carrie Lam said.
+“We have recently seen these kind of double standards most clearly with the riots in the United States,” Chief Executive Carrie Lam said.
 “We can see how local authorities have reacted.
 But then last year when we had similar riots in Hong Kong, what was their position?”

-She pointed to international criticism over an imminent national security law that many foreign politicians have criticized as Beijing eroding freedoms promised to Hong Kong.
+The U.S., Britain and some other Western democracies sharply criticized police crackdowns on anti-government protests in Hong Kong last year.
+Lam pointed to more recent criticism of an imminent national security law that many foreign politicians have characterized as Beijing eroding freedoms promised to Hong Kong.

 “They take their own country’s national security very seriously, but for the security of our country, especially the situation in Hong Kong, they are looking at it through tinted glasses,” she said.

+Lam will lead a delegation of senior Hong Kong officials to Beijing on Wednesday to present her views on the planned national security laws to Chinese government officials, the Hong Kong government announced.

-China’s ceremonial legislature last week approved a national security law for Hong Kong, aimed at curbing subversive and secessionist activity after a monthslong pro-democracy movement last year at times resulted in violent clashes between protesters and police.
+China’s ceremonial legislature last week approved a decision to create national security laws for Hong Kong, aimed at curbing subversive and secessionist activity after the monthslong pro-democracy movement last year that at times resulted in violent clashes between protesters and police.

 In response to the law, President Donald Trump on Friday pledged to “take action to revoke Hong Kong’s preferential treatment as a separate customs and travel territory.”